COVID-19 vaccines in prison and informed consent

 - No comments

 In federal prisons, treatment is not to be provided or continued unless the prisoner gives informed consent.
-Prisoners have the right to refuse treatment or withdraw from treatment at any time.
+Prisoners, like all citizens, generally have the right to refuse treatment or withdraw from treatment at any time.

 To qualify as informed consent, the prisoner has to be advised of and have the capacity to understand: